Twelve types of intimacy

 8. Work intimacy is the performing of tasks, including maintaining a home, raising a family, and earning a living.
 It’s deeply satisfying to plan and work with the support of a partner, and to share in the satisfaction of completing tasks.

-10. Conflict intimacy comes from speaking up and facing differences in a respectful and helpful way.
+10. Conflict intimacy comes from speaking up and facing differences together, and by resolving conflicts.

 11. Communication intimacy is honest, open, loving, proactive interaction.

 12. Spiritual intimacy develops through sharing in the area of ultimate concerns, the meaning of life, and a relationship to the universe and God.
-It is stimulated and deepened through participation in a religious community, rituals, and traditions.
+It’s stimulated and deepened through participation in a religious community, rituals, and traditions.

 Couples can be intimate in all 12 ways.
 Not all couples are.
 That’s okay.
 Some couples can’t.
 Some don’t want to.

-Partners don’t meet every need.
-It’s normal and healthy to meet some needs for non-sexual intimacy with other people.
+Partners don’t meet our every need, nor should they.
+It’s normal and healthy to meet certain needs for non-sexual intimacy with other people.
 We don’t want to put it all on our partner!

 Every partner has passions that the other doesn’t share.
 Playing tennis.
 Working at a food bank.
 Watching football or playing fantasy football.
 Book groups.
 It’s great to connect with others for such activities.
 Intimate friendships can come out of that, which is great as long as there’s full knowledge and buy-in.
 Partners can totally support each other in that.